 Some ideas for circular economies are in fisheries with discarded fish nets which provides an opportunity for people to retrieve them, clean, and reuse.
 (Seychelles Nation)

-(Seychelles News Agency) - Seychelles has received $785,000 (SCR10 million) from the United Nations Development Programme (UNDP) to set up a framework for circular economy projects targeting women and the youth, a top official said on Friday.
+(Seychelles News Agency) - Seychelles has received $785,000 (SCR10 million) from the Joint Sustainable Development Goals fund to set up a framework for circular economy projects targeting women and the youth, a top official said on Friday.

 The statement was made by the Minister for Fisheries and the Blue Economy, Jean-Francois Ferrari, who said that the funding will help Seychelles define and properly cater to activities in the circular economy.